Squamous cell carcinoma of the vulva: Staging and surgical treatment

 - Sandy J Falk, MD, FACOG

 - Deputy Editor — Obstetrics, Gynecology and Women's Health

 - Instructor of Obstetrics, Gynecology and Reproductive Biology, Part-time

 - Harvard Medical School

 Vulvar cancer is the fourth most common gynecologic cancer in high-resource countries and comprises approximately 5 to 6 percent of malignancies of the female genital tract.
 Although various histologic subtypes of vulvar cancer exist, the vast majority are squamous cell carcinoma (SCC).
-(See "Vulvar cancer: Clinical manifestations, diagnosis, and pathology", section on 'Epidemiology and risk factors'.)
+(See "Vulvar cancer: Epidemiology, diagnosis, histopathology, and treatment of rare histologies", section on 'Epidemiology'.)

 This topic discusses the staging, treatment, and prognosis of women with vulvar SCC.
 The clinical presentation, diagnosis, and pathology of vulvar cancer; medical therapy; the techniques for radical vulvectomy; and the management of other histologies are reviewed separately.